QuickMythril/qortal/docs/INVITE_EXPIRATION.md

 ## Conclusion

 The investigation confirms that the invite expiration issue is caused by a missing enforcement in the code.
 The Qortal Core defines an expiry for group invites but never uses it when it actually matters, i.e., during join validation.
 The solution is to introduce checks in the invite-first join path (and API filtering) to honor the expiration timestamp, while explicitly documenting that join-first auto-approvals ignore TTL.
 By making these changes, group admins can rely on invites expiring for the invite-first flow and understand the documented exception for pending requests.

+## Activation status and final semantics

+- Trigger wiring: the behavior is gated by `groupInviteExpiryHeight` with a placeholder height of `99999999` on mainnet, immediate activation on testnet (height `0/1`), and immediate activation in all test fixtures; a future release will set a real mainnet activation height.
+- Semantics (invite-first): after activation, invite expiry is enforced using the join transaction timestamp (inclusive boundary, `expiry == null` = never); expired invites are treated as absent and fall back to join requests; pre-trigger behavior is unchanged.
+- Semantics (join-first): TTL is intentionally ignored for pending-request approvals both pre- and post-trigger; any matching invite approves the request, and `expiry == null` still means non-expiring.
+- Time basis and windows: transaction timestamps (not local clock) drive expiry checks; the allowed forward/backdating windows remain, so a backdated join inside the TTL can still succeed even if the block is later.
+- API filtering: the invite-list endpoints filter using the chain-tip timestamp (inclusive, `expiry == null` = never) and skip filtering if there is no chain tip, so clients see only unexpired/non-expiring invites by default.
+- Activation plan: keep the placeholder trigger on mainnet until a coordinated release sets a concrete height and accompanying release notes/changelog entry.

 References: